Lipomas are benign tumors composed of adipose tissue.

-Can occur in any area of the body, although they are most frequently found on the trunk or proximal limbs.
-Most commonly found in subcutaneous tissues.
+They can occur in any area of the body, although they are most frequently found on the trunk or proximal limbs.
+They are most commonly found in subcutaneous tissues.

 Cutaneous lipomas are usually soft, mobile, and superficial.

 Lipomas have no malignant potential.
-However, the differential diagnosis includes liposarcomas, which are malignant, so this must always be carefully considered.
+However, the differential diagnosis of liposarcoma should be carefully considered.

 Surgical resection is indicated for symptomatic relief, pathologic confirmation, or cosmetic reasons, or if there is an increase in size.

 Lipomas are slow-growing, benign, mesenchymal tumors that form well-circumscribed, lobulated lesions composed of adipocytes.
 They are demarcated from surrounding fat by a thin, fibrous capsule.
 They comprise 50% of soft-tissue neoplasms and are commonly encountered by primary care physicians, surgeons, and pathologists.
 Lipomas usually arise in the subcutaneous tissues and may occur in any area of the body, although they most frequently occur on the trunk and proximal limbs.
-They have no malignant potential, but the differential diagnosis includes liposarcomas, which do have this potential, so this must always be considered.
+They have no malignant potential, but the differential diagnosis of liposarcoma must considered.